-Highly active in artistic direction he is a founding member (co-director 2013-2017) and now artistic advisor of the Dublin based Kirkos, a new music group who have become one of the leading figures for experimental and interdisciplinary work in Ireland.
+Highly active in artistic direction he is a founding member (co-director 2013-2017) and performer with Dublin based Kirkos, a new music group who have become one of the leading figures for experimental and interdisciplinary work in Ireland.
 These projects have ranged from Fluxus happenings, to New Discipline performances, to multi-sensory events in the dark.
-Kirkos have premiered close to 200 works to date by Irish composers, and commissioned many of Ireland’s most prominent and emerging talents.
+Kirkos have premiered over 200 works to date by Irish composers, and commissioned many of Ireland’s most prominent and emerging talents.
 Robert also held the position of secretary of the Irish Composers Collective from 2015-2017, a collective of country-wide composers who present work by their members through monthly concerts with established contemporary performers.

-As a performer he has explored experimental repertoire from Irish and international artists, performing at New Music Dublin 2017, Kirkos: Fluxfest, Jennifer Walshe’s Aisteach, Kirkos: Body Noise Work and also in collaboration with composer/performer Andy Ingamells amongst others.
+As a performer he has explored experimental repertoire from Irish and international artists, performing at Dublin Fringe 2021, New Music Dublin 2017, Kirkos: Fluxfest, Jennifer Walshe’s Aisteach, Kirkos: Body Noise Work and also in collaboration with composer/performer Andy Ingamells and Tonnta amongst others.

 He has won numerous national competitions in Ireland including the 2017 Jerome Hynes Young Composers Award and was subsequently commissioned by the National Concert Hall, Dublin to write for their SinfoNua Orchestra for their 2018 performances.